 DOE Zero Energy Ready Home Requirements

-DOE Zero Energy Ready Homes must meet all DOE Zero Energy Ready Home National Program Requirements (Rev.04)
+DOE Zero Energy Ready Homes must meet all DOE Zero Energy Ready Home National Program Requirements (Rev.06) for homes permitted on or after 7/20/2017.
+Note that the Rev. 06 program requirements may also be used for projects permitted before 7/20/2017.

-- Comply with ENERGY STAR for Homes and the Inspection Checklists for
+- Comply with ENERGY STAR for Homes Program Requirements and Inspection Checklists for:

 - Thermal Enclosure